milafrerichs/new-mila-frerichs/content/newsletter/weekly-notes-2019-07-28.md

 A [new Brigade](https://twitter.com/open_eugene) is welcomed in the Code for America family!
 Looking forward what you are producing :)

 ## [Hacking for Housing: How open data and civic hacking creates wins for housing advocates](https://sunlightfoundation.com/2019/07/22/hacking-for-housing-how-open-data-and-civic-hacking-creates-wins-for-housing-advocates/)

+> Throughout this summer, I’m going to build a tool for civic hackers to create databases of housing data for their own cities.
+My goal is to build on the work that civic hackers have initiated in New York, DC, and elsewhere, thereby reducing the startup effort required to develop apps to support housing advocacy efforts.

+Great initiative from the Sunlight Foundation.
+Will definitely be in touch with them.

 ## [Belgium: government source code is public information](https://joinup.ec.europa.eu/collection/open-source-observatory-osor/news/open-data-directive)